communitiesuk/prototype-funding-application-system/docs/prototype-backlog.md

 - [ ] Compliance Reviewer: I see a breakdown of Applications by type

 - [ ] Funding Delivery Designer: I can pick from 3 types of Building Block for each “application type”; Applicant sees these in form

+- [ ] Add "region" to application (N/S/E/W only)  - Show regions and "No Region" rollup

 - [ ] Applicant can (must) submit the extra form sections